Joint VA Loan: What It Is, Requirements, & How to Apply

 Joint VA mortgages offer some unique benefits, like lower interest rates or even no down payment required.
 But, it’s important to know exactly what each option entails, as there may be restrictions specific to this type of loan.
 Doing your research ahead of time and being candid with your fellow borrowers can make all the difference.

-Apply for a Joint VA Loan with Griffin Funding
+Apply for a Joint VA Loan Today

 Griffin Funding can help figure out if a joint VA loan works best for everyone involved.
 We understand how daunting these decisions can be, which is why we’ll take a deep dive into all available options so nothing gets missed along the way.

-Start the process today by applying online or speaking with one of our loan specialists at 855-698-1230.
+Get started online today or speak with one of our loan specialists at 855-698-1230.

 Get StartedFrequently Asked Questions